fastapi/fastapi/docs/en/docs/deployment/concepts.md

 How much of the system resources do you want to be consuming/utilizing?
 It might be easy to think "not much", but in reality, you will probably want to consume **as much as possible without crashing**.

-If you are paying for 3 servers but you are using only a little bit of their RAM and CPU, you are probably **wasting money** 💸, and probably **wasting server electric power** 🌎, etc.
+If you are paying for 3 servers, but you are using only a little of their RAM and CPU, you are probably **wasting money** 💸, and probably **wasting server electric power** 🌎, etc.

-In that case, it could be better to have only 2 servers and use a higher percentage of their resources (CPU, memory, disk, network bandwidth, etc).
+In that case, it could be better to have only 2 servers and use a higher percentage of their resources (CPU, memory, disk, network bandwidth, etc.).

-On the other hand, if you have 2 servers and you are using **100% of their CPU and RAM**, at some point one process will ask for more memory, and the server will have to use the disk as "memory" (which can be thousands of times slower), or even **crash**.
+On the other hand, if you have 2 servers, and you are using **100% of their CPU and RAM**, at some point one process will ask for more memory, and the server will have to use the disk as "memory" (which can be thousands of times slower), or even **crash**.
 Or one process might need to do some computation and would have to wait until the CPU is free again.

 In this case, it would be better to get **one extra server** and run some processes on it so that they all have **enough RAM and CPU time**.